stephenfairchild/arch-assist/README.md

 These scripts are meant to be ran when you're still on the Arch Linux live image.
 These get you _off_ of the live image.

+Specifically, here's what it does:

+- Completely destroy HDD partitions and create new ones (make sure you're backed up!)
+- Install Arch Linux base kernel
+- Automates the chroot commands needed to get off the Live CD

 ### Download

 ```